AI Processors: Revolutionizing Computing and Workloads in 2025

 Are AI processors suitable for edge computing?

-Yes, AI processors are ideal for edge computing due to their energy efficiency and real-time processing capabilities.
+Yes, AI processors are suitable for edge computing due to their real-time processing capability.
 They enable devices to perform complex computations locally without relying on cloud resources.

 What are tensor cores in AI processors?